-The Canadian operating non-capital losses carried forward will expire as noted in the table below.
+The Canadian operating tax loss carried forward will expire as noted in the table bellow.
 The exploration expenditures, and property and equipment may be carried forward indefinitely.
+The share issuance and financing costs will be deducted for tax purposes over the next three years.
 Investment tax credits will expire between 2029 and 2033.